Five months after merging his firm into Pepper Hamilton, former FBI director and judge Louis J. Freeh has been named as the firm’s next chairman.

 Gussack will continue her full-time practice and role as head of the firm’s health effects litigation practice.
 The transition is set to take place later this month.

-About a year ago, Pepper Hamilton hired nonlawyer C. Scott Green to serve in the firm’s newly created role of chief executive officer.
-That position reports to the chairman of the executive committee, who will soon be Freeh.
+About a year ago, Pepper Hamilton hired nonlawyer Scott Green to serve in the firm’s newly created role of chief executive officer.
+That position reports to the chairman of the executive committee, the position Freeh is preparing to take.

 The role of executive partner, previously held for a decade by Robert Heideck, was molded into a managing partner role and turned over to labor and employment partner Thomas J. Cole Jr. last month.

 Along with Freeh’s new role, Pepper Hamilton’s executive committee has now elected two vice chairs of the firm.

 Julia D. Corelli, a corporate and securities lawyer and co-chairwoman of the firm’s commercial department, will serve as vice chairwoman along with Thomas M. Gallagher, chairman of the firm’s white-collar litigation and investigations practice group.
 The firm did not have vice chairs of the executive committee in 2012.
 In 2011, Cole served as the sole vice chairman.
 Prior to that, George Lehner served in the position.

 Freeh and Green are both based in Pepper Hamilton’s New York office.
 Cole, Corelli and Gallagher are all based in the firm’s Philadelphia office.